gchure/phd/src/chapter_04/section_06_scaling.md

 mean and standard errors of five to eight biological replicates.
 The cell volume was calculated by approximating each cell as a spherocylinder and using measurements of the short-and long axis lengths of each segmentation mask.
-Measured volumes are from snapshots of a nonsnchronously growing culture.
-The measured repressor copy number for each ATC induction condition (colored lines) as a unction of the growth rate for various (C) carbon sources and (D) temperatures.
-Points and errors represent the mean and standard error fo five to eight biological replicates.
+Measured volumes are from snapshots of a non-synchronously growing culture.
+The measured repressor copy number for each ATC induction condition (colored lines) as a function of the growth rate for various (C) carbon sources and (D) temperatures.
+Points and errors represent the mean and standard error of five to eight biological replicates.
 Colors correspond to the ATC induction concentration ranging from 10 ng/mL (yellow) to 0.1 ng/mL (black).](ch4_fig3){#fig:scaling short-caption="Scaling of cel size and